-You can use the HP Universal Discovery (HPUD) adapter tool to collect and import inventory data from HP Universal Discovery System to FlexNet Manager Suite.
-The HPUD adapter fetches all hardware, software, and virtualization information from the HPUD system and stores it in the compliance database maintained by FlexNet Manager Suite.
-The HPUD adapter support is available only with FlexNet Manager Suite version 2015 or later.
+You can use the HPE Universal Discovery (HPE-UD) adapter tool to collect and import inventory data from HPE Universal Discovery System to FlexNet Manager Suite.
+The HPE-UD adapter fetches all hardware, software, and virtualization information from the HPE-UD system and stores it in the compliance database maintained by FlexNet Manager Suite.
+The HPE-UD adapter support is available only with FlexNet Manager Suite version 2015 and later.

-Note • The HPUD adaptor tool works only with version 10.10 and 10.11 of the HP Universal Discovery System.
-These versions do not support Solaris 11 zones, for which reason the HPUD adapter cannot import these zones.
-Since host serial number and zone name are used for rationalizing duplicate inventory records across different inventory sources, this may mean that a device imported through the HPUD adapter cannot be merged with another record of the same device imported through another inventory source that supports zones information.
+Note • The HPE-UD adaptor tool works only with version 10.10 and 10.11 of the HPE Universal Discovery System.
+These versions do not support Solaris 11 zones, for which reason the HPE-UD adapter cannot import these zones.
+Since host serial number and zone name are used for rationalizing duplicate inventory records across different inventory sources, this may mean that a device imported through the HPE-UD adapter cannot be merged with another record of the same device imported through another inventory source that supports zones information.